Raster interrupt: Atari 8-bit computers (ANTIC chip, 1979)

 The ANTIC chip used by the Atari 8-bit computers includes display list interrupts (DLIs), which are triggered as the display is being drawn.
 The ANTIC chip itself is considerably powerful and inherently capable of many features which other systems require raster interrupts to duplicate.
 ANTIC can mix multiple graphics modes on the screen, display horizontal and vertical overscan graphics, and fine scroll selected horizontal regions.
 DLIs on the Atari are typically used to add additional color to the display and reuse Player/Missile graphics elements.

 ColecoVision and MSX (TMS9918 chip, 1979)

 The ColecoVision, an 8-bit game console released in 1982, as well as the MSX, a standardized home computer from 1983, utilized the Texas Instruments TMS9918.
 It includes a 'vertical interrupt' source to reposition the hardware sprites on the screen.

 Commodore 64 (MOS Technology VIC-II chip, 1982)

-The C64's and C128's VIC-II has a flexible raster interrupt system.
+The Commodore 64's and Commodore 128's MOS Technology VIC-II has a flexible raster interrupt system.
 Raster interrupts and CPU intervention are necessary to reuse sprites on the screen, mix graphics modes, and selectively scroll screen regions.
-Raster interrupts are also supported by the Plus/4's and C16's TED.
+Raster interrupts are also supported by the MOS Technology TED in the Plus/4 and Commodore 16.